Consent

 MPS III Sanfilippo

 Whilst the majority of children affected by MPS III will lose their intellectual ability progressively through childhood, a small number may retain intellectual skills into adulthood.
-Early mental and motor skill development may be delayed to a degree.
 Children show a marked decline in learning from 2 years of age, followed by eventual loss of language skills.
 Some children may never learn to speak.
-Aggressive behaviour, hyperactivity, profound dementia and irregular sleep may make children difficult to manage, particularly those who retain normal physical strength.
+Individuals with MPS III may also have difficulties in processing and organising sensory information which leads to feeling overwhelmed and impacts behaviour.
+Common features such as aggressive behaviour, hyperactivity, profound dementia and irregular sleep can be very difficult to manage and can have a huge impact on family life.

 Advice for professionals